temp-mw/demo-apm/nextjs/README.md

     });
 }
 ```
-- If you want to instrument your project without installing any host then use the below code snippet:
+- If you want to instrument your project without installing any host, then use the code snippet below:
 ```
 // @ts-ignore
 import { track } from '@middleware.io/agent-apm-nextjs';